Core Module Information

 Upon completion of this module you will be able to

-LO6: Develop an awareness of scholarly skills in relation to critical thinking, academic writing and presentation skills.
+LO6: Develop an awareness of scholarly skills in relation to critical thinking, academic argument and presentation skills.

 Full Details of Teaching and Assessment